Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 17 Januari 2025 18.20.36 UTC
+- WIB: Jumat, 17 Januari 2025 19.46.09 UTC
-- WITA: Jumat, 17 Januari 2025 19.20.36 UTC
+- WITA: Jumat, 17 Januari 2025 20.46.09 UTC
-- WIT: Jumat, 17 Januari 2025 20.20.36 UTC
+- WIT: Jumat, 17 Januari 2025 21.46.09 UTC

 Kutipan Inspiratif:
-"A loving memory of your smiling face, a friend like you can never replace, deep in my heart you will always stay, truly remembered ever!!"
+"There is only one thing worse than fighting with allies and that is fighting without them."

 Kategori: friendship